Rewilding

 What is rewilding?

-Conserving, restoring and protecting
+Conserving, restoring

 Rewilding activities are conservation efforts aimed at restoring and protecting natural processes and wilderness areas.
 Rewilding is a form of ecological restoration with an emphasis on recreating an area’s “natural uncultivated state”.
 Rewilding could be the most holistic and natural solution to the climate crisis.